andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 - **"Quiet Wall"**: heat death (low entropy).
 The domain of the Eldrazi?
 Or simply fading into nothingness?
 - **FTL/"Weft"-travel**: involves dipping into the membrane of the Chaos Wall (the "Eternities" or "Weft") and shortly exiting at the destination.
 	- Sounds similar to how Planeswalkers teleport between points on the same plane, effectively walking half-off into the Blind Eternities before re-walking to the current plane.
 May in fact be the same process, skimming across the Eternities, but entering and exiting on a different 'side' of it
+	- Non-Drix must be use an Eternity Column to catapult themselves into the weft, into higher (?) lamella for travel.
+They also serve as beacons for vessels in the weft, but an Eternity Drive is sufficient to sink back into the lower lamella that is their reality—one doesn't need to arrive exactly at a Column
 - **Aether and Mana**: interestingly, called out explicitly as fundamental particles/substrates next to photons and quarks.
 This is the same understanding that Saheeli (and presumably Avishkari scientists) have - that mana and aether are fundamental elements and subject to their respective conservation laws.
 We also know from previous lore that aether is some form of energy relating to the Blind Eternities.

 ### Individuals